FIND FREE, FAST, AND CONFIDENTIAL

 FREE OR CHEAP

-Most insurance covers STD testing.
+Most insurance covers STI testing.
 There are also lots of free clinics—just check our locator.

 CONFIDENTIAL